syncope/lavue/README.rst

 How to use
 ----------

-The basic usage is to start the executable *laVueDirecte*, from which the pre-configured HiDRA server can be connected with the current host.
+The basic usage is to start the executable *laVue*, from which the pre-configured HiDRA server can be connected with the current host.

 To view the basic functionality, a test can be run by invoking the hidra_liveViewer.py module directly from python:
     python hidra_liveViewer.py